 Raspberries are one of the lowest fruits as far as sugar content – 3 grams of sugar per half-cup instead of 7 in peaches for example.

-Mangos, pineapples, and bananas should be used sparingly in weight loss smoothies.
+Mangos, pineapples, and bananas should be used very sparingly since they contain alot of sugar.

-Of better yet, use green tea or just plain water as your liquid and cut out more sugar yet.
+Better yet, use green tea or just plain water as your liquid so you’re using a zero-calorie and sugar base.

-5. Try to stay away from maple sugar and honey.
+5. Stay away from maple sugar and honey.

 If you need additional sweetener use stevia or monk fruit.

-Usually, peanut butter doesn’t have a lot of sugar but it can make your smoothie taste really good especially when making any with cocoa.
+Usually, peanut butter doesn’t have a lot of sugar but it can make your smoothie taste really good, especially when made with cocoa.

-Use powdered peanut butter for less calories but with the same taste benefit. (get it on Amazon)
+I buy this powdered peanut butter for fewer calories but with the same taste benefit as regular peanut butter.